kraluk/order-processor/README.md

 `order-processor` is a service that process orders in the following way:

 * reads data from a `*.csv` file provided by an external service in an AWS S3 bucket
-* processes it using batching techniques (not loading all data to the memory) and transforms it to orders entities that are stored in a
+* processes it using batching techniques (not loading all data to the memory) and transforms it to orders entities that are stored in a PostgreSQL database
-  PostgreSQL database
 * using transaction outbox pattern, sends messages to an AWS SQS queue as order updated events

 The application is written in Java 21 using Gradle 8 and Spring Boot 3 with enabled Virtual Threads support.
-The project is using jOOQ, liquibase, and Spring Cloud AWS too.
+The project is using jOOQ, liquibase, and Spring Cloud AWS as well.

-Some kind of variation of the Clean Architecture has been used in the project as well.
+Some kind of variation of the Clean Architecture has been used in the project to organise the code.

 ## Architecture diagram